Canada’s first undergraduate global health degree.

 Listed by Maclean’s Magazine as one of York’s “Standout Programs.”

-Global health challenges, such as chronic and communicable diseases, do not recognize borders.
-The health of the world’s population is intertwined with broader issues, including wealth disparity, environmental degradation, government policy and human rights.
-Students in York’s Global Health degree examine these and other issues in small classroom settings benefitting from direct interaction with their professors and fellow students.
+Our health and that of the rest of the world’s population is intertwined with broader issues, including wealth disparity, environmental degradation, government policy and human rights.
+Health not only involves the absence of disease, but also the promotion of positive health practices on both an individual and societal level.
+Students in York’s Global Health degree program learn how to make a difference in small classroom settings benefitting from direct interaction with fellow students and with professors who are experts active in the field.

 For more information on York’s Global Health degree, visit the Global Health website.